 What does the Nvidia Shield TV do?

-Like the ViewQwest TV or Xiaomi Mi Box, the Nvidia Shield TV is an Android TV device, which means it’s running Google’s specific Android variant for large-screened TV experiences.
+The Nvidia Shield TV is an Android TV device, which means it’s running Google’s specific Android variant for large-screened TV experiences.
 That means that the Nvidia Shield TV works with a wide range of apps as well as the “Cast” ability of devices such as the Google Chromecast for sending video or image content from Android or iOS apps.

 The Nvidia Shield TV supports video output at up to 4K HDR, as long as you’ve got compatible material to view and a TV that scales up that high.